 Here’s an interesting statistic for you.
 An imbedded image in an article will increase user engagement by 22 percent and having a video will double this.
 Bear this in mind with any marketing you do.

 I really don’t have to elaborate on this point.
 Spelling mistakes with grammatical errors are going to be the death knell of your article.
 Seriously, if you are going to spend the time writing something, then the least you can do it go over it for punctuation and spelling errors.
 It’s a no brainer.

 The point to take away from this blog article is: Give your press release the best fighting chance to get published by keeping them pertinent, succinct, engaging and most of all error-free.
 If you think that you would like to try to have a go at this yourself, but feel a bit intimidated, start off small.
-Create 1 article that you feel is interesting and see how that goes.
-The worst you can do is be publishing your own blog articles which is a good thing for SEO and your overall online rankings.
+Create one article that you feel is interesting and see how that goes.
+Perhaps publish on of your blog articles which is a good thing for SEO and your overall online rankings as well.

 There are a few online PR sites where you can publish your articles but start with these few:

 Again, be careful with how many articles you submit per site as this may look overly spammy.
 Try to vary and diversify your releases with different sites around the web.
 Again, the more relevant your article the more likely it is to be picked up and syndicated naturally, which is the best thing for your online profile.